martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_consistency.md

 $$T_g(f(x)) = f(S_g(x)) \qquad \text{(1)}$$

-for all $g ∈ G$, where $S_g,T_g$ are linear representations related to the group element $g$ [22].
+for all $g ∈ G$, where $S_g,T_g$ are linear representations related to the group element $g$ <d-cite key="serre1977linear"></d-cite>.
 The three transformations we are interested in form the Euclidean group $E(3)$, for which $S_g$ and $T_g$ can be represented by a translation $t$ and an orthogonal matrix $R$ that rotates or reflects coordinates. $f$ is then equivariant to a rotation or reflection $R$ if:

 $$Rf(x) = f(Rx) \qquad \text{(2)}$$

-meaning transforming its input results in an equivalent transformation of its output.
-[9]
+meaning transforming its input results in an equivalent transformation of its output. <d-cite key="hoogeboom2022equivariant"></d-cite>

 #### E(n) Equivariant Graph Neural Networks (EGNNs)

 Generating molecules naturally leans itself into graph representation, with the nodes representing atoms within the molecules, and edges representing their bonds.
 The features $\mathbf{h}_i \in \mathbb{R}^d$ of each atom, such as element type, can then be encoded into the embedding of a node alongside it's position $\mathbf{x}_i \in \mathbb{R}^3$.
-The previously explained E(3) equivariance property can be used as an inductive prior that improves generalization, and EGNNs are a powerful tool which injects these priors about molecules into the model architecture itself, as the EDM paper had demonstrated [9].
-Their usefulness is further supported by EGNNs beating similar non-equivariant Graph Convolution Networks on molecular generation tasks [30].
+The previously explained E(3) equivariance property can be used as an inductive prior that improves generalization, and EGNNs are a powerful tool which injects these priors about molecules into the model architecture itself, as the EDM paper had demonstrated <d-cite key="hoogeboom2022equivariant"></d-cite>.
+Their usefulness is further supported by EGNNs beating similar non-equivariant Graph Convolution Networks on molecular generation tasks <d-cite key="verma2022modular"></d-cite>.

-The E(n) EGNN is a special type of message-passing Graph Neural Network (GNN) [7] with explicit rotation and translation equivariance baked in.
+The E(n) EGNN is a special type of message-passing Graph Neural Network (GNN) <d-cite key="gilmer2017neural"></d-cite> with explicit rotation and translation equivariance baked in.
 A traditional message-passing GNN consists of several layers, each of which updates the representation of each node, using the information in nearby nodes.

 <!-- <p align="center">